MetaSys-LISBP/PhysioFit/docs/quickstart.rst

 Graphical user interface
 --------------------------------------

-To launch the Graphical User Interface, type in a terminal (e.g. Anaconda Prompt if installed on Windows):
+To open the Graphical User Interface, type in a terminal (e.g. Anaconda Prompt if installed on Windows):

 .. code-block:: bash

   physiofit

-If you installed the package in a specific environment, make sure to activate this environment before starting PhysioFit.
+If you have installed the package in a specific environment, make sure to activate this environment before starting PhysioFit.

 PhysioFit interface will open in a new browser window:

 .. image:: _static/interface.jpg
    :scale: 60%

-Select an input file (which can be a .tsv file containing the data or a yaml configuration file containing the run parameters and a path towards the data, see :doc:`usage` for more details), select a model, modify the calculation parameters according to your experiment, and click on :samp:`Run flux calculation`.
-PhysioFit proceeds automatically to the flux calculation and display its progress and important messages.
-The output of the calculations (i.e. fluxes and associated confidence intervals) will be written in a text file as will the statistical test results, while plots will be generated in a multi-page pdf and individually as .svg files.
-If multiple experiments where included in the input data, a recap.csv file will also be generated.
+Select an input file (which can be a :file:`tsv` file containing the data or a :file:`yaml` configuration file containing the run parameters and a path towards the data, see :doc:`usage` for more details), select a model, modify the calculation parameters according to your data, and click on :samp:`Run flux calculation`.
+PhysioFit proceeds automatically to the flux calculation and display its progress and possibly important messages such as errors.
+The output of the calculations (i.e. fluxes and associated statistics) will be written in a text file as will the statistical test results, while plots will be generated individually for each metabolite (:file:`svg` files) and combined in a multi-page :file:`pdf` file.
+If multiple experiments were included in the input data, a summary (:file:`csv` file) will also be generated.
 See :ref:`outputs_ref` for more details.

 Command line interface
 ----------------------